bingeli1212/nitrile-preview/doc/DOC-symbols.md

   ``\Eqqcolon``
   ``\Coloneq``

-- The "mathabx" package is safe to include.
-It defines many binary relation operators such as ``\therefore``.
-However, AMS has already provided with a ``\therefore`` command for the same symbol.
+- The "ifsym" package is safe to include.

 - The ``\mid`` and ``|`` are different.
 The former is a binary operation while the latter is a math ordinal.
 Contrast